Bookmark and Share

 Can I seal my concrete floor or slab?

 Yes.
-A fresh concrete floor or slab must be clean and thoroughly dry before a suitable hardening oil such as MELDOS or KUNOS can be applied.
+A fresh concrete floor or slab must be clean and thoroughly dry before a suitable hardening oil such as ARDVOS and KUNOS can be applied.
 KUNOS is available in different colours.
 Alternatively, you can mix Livos natural oil paint with a transparent oil (1 part paint to 20 parts oil).
 Livos also makes a natural concrete paint.

 Exterior Timbers